glossoverse/kalahim/Kalahim.md

 | 3plf | ashie-shi | e-shi   | ash-o-shi | e-by-shi     |
 | 3pln | ashie-sah | e-shah  | ash-o-sah | e-by-sah     |

+### Locative *om-*

-The verb *om*- which means 'to be (locative)' derives from *aum-* although it does not have allomorphy.
-It is also used at the neuter to mean 'There is/are' (expletive), in which case it is used with the predicative case. *om*- follows the standard verbal conjugation.
+The verb *om-*, which means 'to be in some place' derives from *aum-*, although its paradigm has regularised and follows the default verbal conjugation.
+In the 3rd Neuter Singular and Plural it is also used together with the Predicative case as an expletive to mean 'There is/are'.

-\ex \begingl \glpreamble Omago Limlin'ija.//
+\ex \begingl \glpreamble Omogo Limlin'ija.//
-\gla om-a-go         Limlin'-ija//
+\gla omo-go         Limlin'-ija//
-\glb be.PRED-PRS-1s  Limlin-LOC:SG//
+\glb be.LOC.PRS-1s  Limlin-LOC:SG//
 \glft `I am in Limlin.'//
 \endgl \xe

-\ex \begingl \glpreamble Omielah jekines.//
+\ex \begingl \glpreamble Luesah omis jekines.//
-\gla om-ie-lah       jeki-nes//
+\gla luesah omi-s jeki-nes//
-\glb be.STA-PST-3sn  monkey-PRED:PL//
+\glb PST.3pl.N be.EXPL-PST.PRTC monkey-PRED:PL//
 \glft `There were (some) monkeys.'//
 \endgl \xe